cryostatio/cryostat-legacy/docs/HTTP_API.md

 * #### `TargetsPostHandler`

     ##### synopsis
-    Add a custom target definition to connect to Cryostat.
+    Add or test a custom target definition to connect to Cryostat.

     ##### request
-    `POST /api/v2/targets`
+    `POST /api/v2/targets[?dryrun=true]`

+    `dryrun` - optional.
+If set to "true", test whether the target definition is valid.

     The request should be an HTTP form.
 The attribute `connectUrl` must be specified.